-We all need to take time to remember what it feels like when your love isn’t buried by disappointment, responsibility and/or stress.
+We all need to take time to remember what it feels like when your love isn’t buried by disappointment, responsibility, and/or stress.
 And, I think, taking a trip is the perfect way to do this.
-It doesn’t have to be long or expensive.
+It doesn’t have to be a long or expensive trip.
 But it does need to be time for the two of you to be alone, away from the “real world” and with as minimal distractions as possible.

-So, in honor of our fifth wedding anniversary, here’s a list of five trips that will give you the opportunity to focus on your love, laugh together and make some amazing memories to help get you through the rough patches and promote a happy married life.
+So, in honor of our fifth wedding anniversary, here’s a list of five trips that will give you the opportunity to focus on your love, laugh together, and make some amazing memories to help get you through the rough patches and promote a happy married life.

 This seems like a no-brainer, but it is surprising how many people skip this – usually due to lack of money or time.
 However, celebrating your love ALONE is so important – especially when you are just starting a life together.